AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 ![B2B Company Hierarchy Grid](./assets/company-hierarchy-grid.png){width="700" zoomable="yes"}

-If the company is a designated parent company, Admin users with appropriate permissions can build the company hierarchy by assigning companies to it **[!UICONTROL Assign Companies]**.

-After you create a parent company by assigning a company to it, use the *[!UICONTROL Company Hierarchy]* grid for other company management tasks:
+If the company is a parent company for an organization, and the company accounts for other companies in the organization have already been configured in Adobe Commerce, Admin users with appropriate permissions can assign companies and use the *[!UICONTROL Company Hierarchy]* grid to complete other company management tasks:

 - View all companies associated with parent company.
 - From a parent company detail page, assign more companies to the organization.
 - Remove a company from an organization by using the *[!UICONTROL Unassign from parent]* action.
 - Update the [Advanced Settings](account-company-create.md#advanced-settings) configuration to apply the same settings to multiple companies.

-For detailed instructions, see [assign and unassign companies](assign-companies.md).
+For detailed instructions, see [Manage the company hierarchy](assign-companies.md).